 Storm surge forecasting will be the responsibility of the National Meteorological Services.
-(See section 4.2).
 However, storm surge guidance will be issued and incorporated in the Tropical Cyclone Advisory bulletin by RSMC- New Delhi based on IIT, Delhi Storm Surge prediction model.

-Processed products updated and uploaded on IMD's website (www.imd.gov.in on real time bases by RSMC -Tropical Cyclones New for national/international purposes.
+Processed products updated and uploaded on IMD's website (www.imd.gov.in) on real time bases by RSMC -Tropical Cyclones New for national/international purposes.